PritomDutta89/WhatsApp-Clone/README.md

 <b>Features :
 - WhatsApp Web UI
-- Create rooms or groups
 - Sign in with Google account
+- Create rooms
 - Last seen for groups
 - Messaging boxes [green for own and white for the replies of others]
-- Send message in group with timestamp
+- Send message with timestamp
 <br/>